How Does the Jeopardy! Buzzer Work?

 Here’s how it all goes down:

-The first thing to know is that Alex Trebek must finish reading the clue before the signaling devices are activated.
+The first thing to know is that the host must finish reading the clue before the signaling devices are activated.
 In the early days of the show, contestants could ring in at any time and that led to a lot of quick guesses, negative scores and general confusion.
-Now, as soon as Alex has finished reading the last syllable in the last word, a staff member sitting offstage presses a button that serves two functions.
+Now, as soon as the host has finished reading the last syllable in the last word, a staff member sitting offstage presses a button that serves two functions.

 First, it illuminates a series of lights on both sides of the gameboard to let the contestants know that their devices are now armed and that they can ring in.
 For viewers at home, the text of the clue is still on screen.
 So unless you’ve been to a taping of the show, you’ve never seen these indicator lights.
 Here’s what they look like: